 What are the triggers?

 There are many different triggers for asthma attacks.
-Many asthmatics are well aware of their trigger points, although they may not always be able to avoid them.
+Many asthmatics are well aware of their trigger points.
+However, they may not always be able to avoid them.

 Grass pollens are the most common cause of hay fever and usually affect people in May, June and July.